 Harvey can never undo his rash and grave mistake for which he, and his son, have been paying a costly price.
 Harvey’s penance is part of the bargain he made with God to deal with all this, but penance may not be what’s needed now.
 It may just be the time for some Grace in Pemberton Manor: The Faithful Father by author Becky Doughty.

 Good gracious, I’m sure it’d be impossible to encounter the misfits in this manor and not have them grow on you, one by one.
-This second episode of the Pemberton Manor serial novel manages to strike a variety of critical chords in a short period of time.
-Yes, much of that is due to the way the prequel and first episode set the stage for this one, but Harvey’s story delivers—especially with its message on bargaining with God.
+This third episode of the Pemberton Manor serial novel manages to strike a variety of critical chords in a short period of time.
+Yes, much of that is due to the way the first two episodes set the stage for this one, but Harvey’s story delivers—especially with its message on bargaining with God.